Digital Video and Field Order

 Analogue and Digital Active Areas

 OK, so let’s start with analogue video.
 “Interlaced” video is a continuous waveform comprising a stream of fields which are “shot” at a rate of 50 fields per second.
 But each field only contains the alternate lines in the original picture.
-The first fieldfield 1” contains the odd numbered lines (assuming that you start counting from 1 rather than 0), and the second fieldfield 2” contains the even numbered lines 1/50th of a second later - we will refer to these fields as “F1” and “F2” for brevity.
+The first field “field 1” contains the odd numbered lines (assuming that you start counting from 1 rather than 0), and the second field “field 2” contains the even numbered lines 1/50th of a second later – we will refer to these fields as “F1” and “F2” for brevity.

-Each field has several lines which do not contain any picture information.
+Each field has several lines that do not contain any picture information.
 These lines occur during the Vertical Blanking Interval (VBI) when the electron beam in the TV tube returns from the bottom to the top of the screen.
 The VBI also covers several lines which carry data such as Closed Captions and Teletext.

-The lines which contain picture information comprise the “active” area of each field .
-The ITU-R BT.470-6 recommendation shows where the active picture area starts and ends in both fields .
+The lines which contain picture information comprise the “active” area of each field.
+The ITU-R BT.470-6 recommendation shows where the active picture area starts and ends in both fields.
 This is the analogue active area.

 ITU-R BT.601-5 and 656-4 describe a digital active area.
 This is used when the analogue video signal is converted to a digital format, and it does not exactly coincide with the analogue active area.